 In the East, the Wall was extended from Newcastle, where a bridge, the Pons Aelius (Hadrian’s Bridge), crossed the Tyne to Wallsend (Segedunum).
 The end result was a wall 117km long, with a wide ditch to the north, a huge earthwork to the south (the Vallum),160 turrets and 81 milecastles, 12 attached forts and a series of forts on the west coast and one on the east coast.
 A final linear feature was the Military Way, a road running along the Wall, constructed in the 150s or 160s during the reign of Antoninus Pius.

 Inscriptions show that the burden of building the Wall and its structures lay with the detachments of legionary soldiers sent up from all three legions of Britain (II Augusta, VI Victrix, and XX Valeria Victrix).
 They were supported by auxiliary cohorts and by the men of the British fleet.
 It is not known how the building work was divided up between the many different cohorts and centuries.
 However, the individual work parties were each under the control of a centurion.
 Each building unit appears to have been assigned stretches about 25 to 30m long, subdivided into centurial lengths of approximately 6m long.

-Small inscriptions placed on the south side of the Wall, so-called centurial stones, recorded the names of these centuries (units of eighty men) and their officers responsible for building a particular length of Wall curtain.
-Over 200 of these stones have been found along the Wall, and a list of the names of soldiers we know worked on the Wall can be seen in the modern monument at Segedunum.
+Small inscriptions placed on the south side of the Wall, so-called centurial stones, recorded the names of these centuries (units of eighty men) and their officers responsible for building a particular length of the curtain wall.
+Over 200 of these stones have been found along the Wall, and a list of the names of soldiers who worked on the Wall can be seen written on a modern monument at Segedunum Roman Fort.
 These names represent a tiny proportion of the 15,000 soldiers or so believed to have helped build the Wall.